color-js/elements/src/channel-slider/README.md

 <channel-slider space="oklch" channel="alpha"></channel-slider>
 ```

-Warning: Using alpha requires Color.js v0.6.0 or higher.

 In most cases you’d also want to set a color to set the other channels and the initial value:

 ```html